Prezzodaman/x86/lib/bgl.md

 # Palette
 ## bgl_fade_in
 Fades the palette in from black.
-It looks a bit weird, but it probably won't get fixed because fading's here anyway!
 ## bgl_fade_out
 Fades the palette out to black.
 ## bgl_get_orig_palette